lex0c/encryptor/README.md

 ###Hash Generator

-> 107-bit hash for passwords encryption and things that do not need to have their values retrieved later, only their hash for comparison
+> 107 bits hash for passwords encryption and things that do not need to have their values retrieved later, only their hash for comparison

 ```php